joakimk/toniq/README.md

 ## TODO: basic version

+* [ ] Handle jobs enqueued by other erlang vms, or document clearly that we don't support that now
 * [ ] Keep a single-vm-lock in redis with a timeout, release it on exit.
 Support takeover for killed vms.
 * [ ] Enqueue and run jobs for different workers, but only one at a time for each.
 * [ ] Re-queues jobs that exist in redis when it starts so that server crashes won't make you loose jobs.